ysyk2021/the-power-of-emotional-intelligence-in-leadership-developing-eq-skills-for-greater-impact-and/src/chapter-2-2.md

-Chapter 3: Understanding the Four Components of EQ
+Understanding the Four Components of EQ
 ==================================================

 Emotional intelligence (EQ) is a multifaceted skill set that plays a vital role in effective leadership.
 In this chapter, we will explore the four components of EQ and delve into how each component contributes to greater impact and success in leadership.